RagniGarg97/Raksh-Project/CONTRIBUTE.md

 ## GitHub workflow

-Kata Containers employs certain augmentations to a [standard GitHub workflow](https://guides.github.com/introduction/flow/).
+Raksh employs certain augmentations to a
+[standard GitHub workflow](https://guides.github.com/introduction/flow/).
 In this section, we explain these augmentations in more detail.
 Follow these guidelines when contributing to Kata Containers repositories, except where noted below.